KyleKing/mdformat-plugin-template/README.md

 # mdformat Plugin Template

 An `mdformat` plugin template kept up to date with copier.
-This scaffold closely follows <https://github.com/executablebooks/mdformat-plugin> for consistency with the mdformat ecosystem, but with important updates.
+This scaffold closely follows <https://github.com/executablebooks/mdformat-plugin> for consistency with the mdformat ecosystem, but with important updates and some opinionated tooling changes.

 ## Quick Start